Internal Deadline

 Amount Description

-Each Beckman Scholar will pursue an independent research project, under the auspices of an approved mentor.
-The amount of funding for the 2025 Beckman Scholars Program is $26,000; $21,000 specifically for the Scholar and $5,000 for the Scholar’s Mentor.
+Each Beckman Scholar will pursue an independent research project, under the guidance of an approved Mentor who is included on the Faculty Mentor Summary Data Sheet in the original application package to the Foundation.
+The amount of funding for the 2026 Beckman Scholars Program is $26,000 per Scholar; $21,000 specifically for the Scholar, $4,800 for the Scholar’s Mentor and $200 for the Institutional Contact.

 The following provides a breakdown of each Beckman Scholar award: